An Atlas of MUSE Observations towards Twelve Massive Lensing Clusters: Observations and data reduction

 The reduced datacube is given as a FITS file with two extensions, containing the $f_\lambda$ and associated variance over a regular 3D grid.
 The spectral resolution of the observations varies from R=2000 to R=4000, with a spectral range between 4750 and 9350 \AA.
 To ensure that cubes are properly Nyquist sampled, we set the wavelength grid to 1.25 \AA\ pixel$^{-1}$.
 The final spatial sampling is 0.2 arcsec pixel$^{-1}$ in order to properly sample the Point Spread Function (PSF).

 We have cross-checked the relative astrometry between the MUSE cubes and the {\it HST} images presented in Sect.~\ref{sec:hst}, by cross-matching bright sources in the two datasets.
-We measure a global rms of $\sim$0\farcs12, i.e., about half a MUSE spaxel.
+We measure a global rms of $\sim$0\farcs12, that is to say about half a MUSE spaxel.

 In order to estimate the spatial Point Spread Function, which varies as a function of wavelength, we have followed the MUSE Hubble Ultra Deep Field approach, described by \citet{2017A&A...608A...1B}.
 From the MUSE datacube we produce pseudo-HST images in the bandpasses matching the {\it HST} filters (Table \ref{tab:hstobs}) and overlapping with the MUSE spectral range.
 These images are compared with pseudo-MUSE images created from {\it HST} and convolved with a \citet{1969A&A.....3..455M} PSF at fixed $\beta=2.5$.
 The FWHM of the Moffat function is optimised by minimising the residuals in Fourier space.
 This method allows to use all objects in the field to measure the PSF.